Juhani

 Use of effective

-business performance towards business excellence through:
+the business performance of the company towards business excellence through:

 - Increasing competence